 The recommended minimum 50 GB of storage is shared across the Kubernetes cluster (i.e. hosts).
-All pods and/or services use this storage for mounted volumes and other utilities, including image storage.

-In a single node cluster, if shared volumes are not externalized, the host requires the full 50 GB of storage.
+All pods and/or services use this storage for mounted volumes and other utilities including image storage.
+In a single node cluster, if shared volumes are not externalized the host requires the full 50 GB.
 If the persistent volume is mounted externally, the host requires 39 GB of storage, since the default storage required by the database (10 GB) and gateway (1 GB) draws from the external storage.
 The default storage configuration for the database and gateway can be modified in values.yaml.

-6.1.1.2 Kubernetes overview
+4.1.1.2 Kubernetes Overview

-Data Control Tower can be deployed in a matter of minutes, once a Kubernetes cluster has been identified and deployment details have been aligned with your Kubernetes administrator.
+Data Control Tower can be deployed in a manner of minutes once a Kubernetes cluster has been identified and deployment details have been aligned with your Kubernetes administrator.
 The installation consists of three components:

-- Kubernetes cluster: The identified infrastructure to which DCT will be deployed. - HELM: This deploys DCT as a Kubernetes application by referencing HELM charts (.yaml files) that make up the DCT install either by an external helm repository (https://dlpx-helmdct.s3.amazonaws.com, this is the quickest path to installing DCT, as it largely automated) or via local install (this is accomplished by downloading the helm charts directly via the DCT .tar file on download.delphix.com). - kubectl: Is a command line tool that enables administrative communication with the deployed pods (most useful post-deployment or after an upgrade).
+- Kubernetes Cluster the identified infrastructure to which you will deploy DCT. - HELM This deploys DCT as a Kubernetes application by referencing helm charts (.yaml files) that make up the DCT install either by an external helm repository https://dlpx-helm-dct.s3.amazonaws.com2 (Note: this is the quickest path to installing DCT as it largely automated) or via local install (this is accomplished by downloading the helm charts directly via the DCT .tar file on download.delphix.com3) - kubectl is a command line tool that enables administrative communication with the deployed pods (most useful post-deployment or after an upgrade)

-6.1.1.3 Installation requirements (Kubernetes)
+4.1.1.3 Installation requirements (Kubernetes)